 The editor-in-chief of Le Journal de Genève, Edouard Chapuisat was close to Théodore Aubert, who acted as legal defense for Conradi’s accomplice, Arcadius Polounine.
 Chapuisat had been a founding member of the Entente Internationale Anticommuniste.
 For the Journal the accused were Swiss patriots, and their “bourgeois terrorism a response to Bolshevik terrorism”.
 Aubert called several witnesses to attest to the “horrors” unleashed by the Bolshevik regime.

 Left-wing newspapers dubbed Conradi’s acquittal a “lamentable, monstruous caricature of justice.”
 For Le Droit du Peuple the stance taken by the Journal would stand as evidence “that you did nothing in this affair but serve as lackeys to a reactionary clique.”
 As it happened, Conradi’s acquittal was not unique; it had a curious mirror image in that of French anarchist Germaine Berton.
 In January 1923 Berton shot and killed Marius Plateau, a far-right French journalist.
 Despite confessing, she was acquitted later that year.
 Taken together, the two murders and the media coverage they garnered point to a broader polarization of European opinion around 1923.

 Translated from the French by Jonathan Conlin

-This is the first in a series of blogposts contributed by postgraduate students of Lausanne University, drawing on the police archives of the Canton of Vaud and other local archives.
-Our thanks to Guillaume Beausire and Thomas David for their supervision of this project.
+This is the first in a series of blogposts contributed by postgraduate students of Lausanne University, drawing on the police archives of the Canton of Vaud and other local archives as part of their study of Global History.
+To find out more about this innovative pedagogical response to the Covid emergency, click here.
+We would like to thank Guillaume Beausire and Thomas David for making this collaboration possible.